orange-cloudfoundry/orange-cf-bosh-cli/README.md

     - /home/bosh
 ```

-Then, log into the container you want threw ssh: <code>ssh -p 2222 bosh@127.0.0.1</code> to log into first container.
+Then, log into the container you want with ssh: <code>ssh -p 2222 bosh@127.0.0.1</code> to log into first container.

 The password at first logon is "welcome".
 Then, you have to change your password.
 When you are logged into the container, you can add your ssh public key into the file ~/.ssh/authorized_keys.